 Decisionmakers in the criminal justice system, such as police officers, prosecutors, judges, and jurors, are always considering mitigating circumstances along with all the other facts in deciding how best to handle a case.
 If a person with a developmental disability steals a soda from a store, a police officer might decide not to make an arrest, a prosecutor might not file criminal charges, the jury might decide not to convict, or a judge might impose a lighter sentence.

 In contrast, aggravating circumstances make a crime more severe or serious.
 Common aggravating circumstances include the defendant's lengthy prior record, use of a weapon, or targeting of a vulnerable victim.

-Normally, judges, not jurors decide a defendant’s punishment, based not only on the law and the facts, but often on a probation report, which often contains many details about a defendant’s life that are not necessarily part of the criminal case.
+Normally, judges, not jurors, decide a defendant’s punishment.
+A judge refers not only to the law and the facts but also looks to the presentencing report, which often contains many details about a defendant’s life (including mitigating factors) that are not necessarily part of the criminal case.

 Death penalty cases are unique because, in most states, jurors decide whether to sentence a defendant to life in prison or death.
-In making those decisions, jurors are first required to consider any mitigating (extenuating) circumstances.
-Mitigating circumstances are not defenses or excuses, but factors that tend to reduce the defendant's blame.
-State laws vary, but in some states, jurors are required to find the existence of aggravating and mitigating circumstances and then assign weight to these circumstances in fixing the verdict.
-Examples of mitigating circumstances in capital cases include the defendant's:
+In making those decisions, jurors are first required to consider any mitigating circumstances.
+Mitigating circumstances are not defenses or excuses but factors that tend to reduce the defendant's blame.
+State laws vary, but in some states, jurors are required to find the existence of aggravating and mitigating circumstances and then assign a weight to these circumstances in fixing the verdict.